willfurnass/sheffield_hpc/stanage/GPUComputingStanage.rst

 * ``--gres=gpu:h100:1``

 Note it's not possible to request GPUs using ``--gpus=N`` on Stanage at this time (unlike on Bessemer).

+Be aware that some GPU nodes have more GPUs per node than others (:ref:`Stanage hardware specifications <stanage-gpu-specs>`).

 Interactive sessions provide you with 2 GB of CPU RAM by default, which is significantly less than the amount of GPU RAM available on a single GPU.